 - 1. The School will take such steps as it considers appropriate to protect any student (or child or young person) connected with a concern until it is resolved. - 2.
-The Student Safety Officer will: - a. acknowledge the concern and outline to the Notifier the process that will now be followed by the School to manage the concern - b. collect as much further information about the concern as may be required - c. offer support to the student(s) involved in the concern, and their families.
-This may include encouragement to access confidential wellbeing and support services, either internal or external to the School

-- d. promptly and thoroughly manage the response of the School (including by monitoring the School's overall compliance with this policy and accounting for alternatives if the staff member allocated to resolve the concern is unable to perform their role) - e. fill out the Incident Report attached to this procedure (which will help School personnel report any reasonable belief required to be further reported to external agencies) - f. promptly report the concern to the Principal and, if required, the Victorian Institute of Teaching; and - g. ensure any mandatory reporting occurs in accordance with phase 1 of this procedure. - 3.
+The Student Safety Officer will: - a. acknowledge the concern and outline to the Notifier the process that will now be followed by the School to manage the concern; - b. collect as much further information about the concern as may be required; - c. fill out the Incident Report attached to this procedure (which will help School personnel report any reasonable belief required to be further reported to external agencies); - d. report the concern to the Principal and, if required, the Victorian Institute of Teaching; and - e. ensure any mandatory reporting occurs in accordance with phase 1 of this procedure. - 3.
 The Principal will notify the Student Safety Officer whether they will continue to manage the concern, or whether other senior School personnel will take over this concern management process. - 4.
-The Student Safety Officer (or any other School personnel appointed by the Principal) will notify the Respondent of the concern (to the extent that it is appropriate to do so, which may initially involve only notification that there has been a concern), outline the process to be followed, and advise the Respondent about whether they will be stood down pending the resolution of the concern. - 5.
-The School will then take such steps as it considers appropriate to protect any student connected with a concern until it is resolved, including by ensuring that any mandatory reporting obligations are met, and also, that any required or otherwise appropriate disclosures to relevant authorities (including but not limited to Child Protection and CCYP) have been met, regardless of whether there is a legal obligation to report.
+The Student Safety Officer (or any other School personnel appointed by the Principal) will notify the Respondent of the concern (to the extent that it is appropriate to do so, which may initially involve only notification that there has been a concern), outline the process to be followed, and advise the Respondent about whether they will be stood down pending the resolution of the concern.